jpvanoosten/signals/README.md

 Hello, World!
 ```

 Using the `connection_blocker` is just one method to block a slot from being invoked.
-The `connection::block` method and the `connection::unblock` methods can also be used to block and unblock the slot (respectively).
+The `connection::block` method and the `connection::unblock` method can also be used to block and unblock the slot (respectively).

 ## Scoped Connections